ldurback/NonCommutativeCalculusOfVariations/README.md

 # Non-Commutative Lagrangian Mechanics

-A generalization of Lagrangian Mechanics in which we do not assume that x and dx commute.
+A generalization of Lagrangian Mechanics in which we do not assume commutative variables

-The Heisenberg Equations of Quantum Mechanics follow.
+Perhaps the equations of quantum mechanics follow?

 # Motivation: Stablizing Strategies of Non-Commutative (Cooperative, Galilean) Relativistic Game Theory